formsandlines/formform/README.md

 ---

-*Please note that this library is still in an alpha state and things are changing all the time, so do not rely on it for your projects yet.
-It is a complete rewrite of my previous (stable-ish) JavaScript version, which is still available [here](https://github.com/formsandlines/formform-js).
-Prior to this (final) one, I have attempted a rewrite in ReScript, which is also still [available](https://github.com/formsandlines/formform-rescript), for historical reasons.*
+*Please note that this library is still in an alpha state and breaking api changes might happen (although I try to keep them to a minimum), so do not rely on it for your projects yet.
+Otherwise, make sure to follow the [Change Log](./CHANGELOG.md) where I document all breaking changes between releases.*

 ---

+## Overview

+The library is divided into 3 core modules:

+* `calc`: calculate with the 4 value constants or create and transform value structures such as value tables/maps and what I call *formDNA*
+* `expr`: construct, simplify and evaluate various FORM expressions or define and use powerful abstractions I call *symbolic expressions*
+* `emul`: _(unreleased)_ emulate FORMal systems as cellular automata that can be composed à la carte from declarative building-blocks

+In addition, the `io` module can read and print strings in *FORMula notation*, which is easier for end users to read and write

+To visualize expressions, value structures and cellular automata, I created the [formform-vis](https://github.com/formsandlines/formform-vis) library _(wip)_.

+As a helpful tool for researchers and enthusiasts and as a demonstration of the library's capabilities I have also created the [**FORM tricorder**](https://github.com/formsandlines/form-tricorder) (it still uses an old, but stable version of formform).
+It can calculate, represent and visualize FORMs using an older version of _FORMula_ syntax, which is explained in the app (click on `Show explanations`).
+A complete redesign of the app is coming very soon.

+Further applications (like a cellular automaton) are listed on the [formform website](https://formform.dev).

+## Goals

 The main goals of formform are: